 Moving up from the Opti, I was inspired to pursue a career in the Laser Radial due to two strong influences and coaches, Anna Tunnicliffe (2008 Beijing Laser Radial Gold Medalist) and Brad Funk (Multi-olympic campaigner).
 In the Radial, I qualified to represent the United States in the 2010 ISAF Youth Worlds in Istanbul, Turkey bringing home a bronze medal.
 Shortly after Turkey, I traveled to Largs, Scottland where I won my first ILCA Youth World Championship.
 The following year I qualified again for the ISAF Youth Worlds in Zadar, Croatia, this time earning a silver medal.
 Later in 2011, I was able to defend my title as the ILCA Youth World Champion making it my second World Champion title.
 That year I also competed in and won the United States Youth Championship consisting of the top sailors in the country from age 15-19.
 Ending my youth career in 2012, I was able to solidify a third World Championship title in Boltenhagen, Germany in the U21 Division while placing 8th overall in the Women’s Division.

 Now, embarking on my first full-time olympic campaign as a college graduate, I have my sights fixated on gold at the Tokyo 2020 Games.
 I have never been more excited to have the opportunity put all my effort into my dream.
-There is nothing I want more in this world than to bring home a gold medal for my country.
-I have had this goal since I was 12 and it has never once left my mind.
+There is nothing I want more in the world than to bring home a gold medal for my country.
+I have had this dream since I was 12 and it has never once left my mind.
 This is my life's purpose.

 - Two-time USODA Women's Optimist National Championship (2007 & 2008)

 - Two-time ILCA Radial Youth Word Champion (2010 & 2011)